amber-lang/amber-docs/docs/0.3.5-alpha/contribute/guide_book.md

 * if a `// Output` comment on top that include the output to match
 * if there is a `*.output.txt` file that contains the expected output
-* "Succeded" will used as default value if the previous cases are not satisfied
+* "Succeeded" will used as default value if the previous cases are not satisfied

 Tests will be executed without recompilation.
 Amber will load the scripts and verify the output in the designated file to determine if the test passes.
 The `validity` tests are full in Amber in their folder the folder [`tests/validity`](src/tests/validity).